muratkeremozcan/pizza-api/README.md

 ## Summary

 In this guide we covered LaunchDarkly Feature Flag setup for Node lambda functions.
 We created a project and a boolean feature flag at the LD interface.
-We showcased preferred best practices setting up and using `launchdarkly-node-server-sdk`.
+We showcased preferred best practices setting up and using `launchdarkly-node-server-sdk` in a lambda.
 Finally we demoed a fully working example for a mid sized service and provided reproducible source code.

 In the next section we will explore how to test our service while it is being controlled by feature flags.